AhmedSMG/CodingDojo/week13/prop.md

 ## Goals:
-> 1. Get the historical data of the market(We assume the market only contains the 500 Companies in the S&P500)
+> 1. Get the historical data of the market
 > 2. Clean the data
-> 3. Test two optimization methods
+> 3. Test different optimization methods
->     1. Based on S&P500 index weights
+>     1. Equally weighted
->     2. Build based on diversifying the sector
+>     2. Top 5 Market Captial security from each sector
->     3. Equal Weight
->     4. Performing K-means Clustering
->     5. Maximize Sharpe ratio
+>     3. Maximize Sharpe ratio
->     6. Minimize the variance
+>     4. Minimize the variance
->     7. Risk Parity
+>     5. Risk Parity
+>     6. K-means Clustering

 > 4. Backtesting